Constraints on the intergalactic magnetic field from Fermi-LAT observations of GRB 221009A: SSC afterglow model at GeV energies

 We model the afterglow as leptonic synchrotron and synchrotron self-Compton (SSC) emission from the forward shock.
 Semi-analytical approximations for SSC were calculated by \cite{Sari+01ic,panaitescu00}.
 Here we follow the treatment of \cite{chiangdermer99} and numerically calculate the spectral energy distribution at the time of the LHAASO and \textit{Fermi}-LAT observations.

-We numerically solve for the bulk Lorentz factor of the blast-wave, $\Gamma$, as a function of radius and follow the distribution of the electrons' random Lorentz factor, $\gamma_e$ through the continuity equation.
-We assume the electrons develop a power-law distribution as they are injected into the blast wave from the ISM.
+We numerically solve for the bulk Lorentz factor of the blast wave, $\Gamma$, as a function of radius and follow the distribution of the electrons' random Lorentz factor, $\gamma_e$ through the continuity equation.
+We assume the electrons develop a power law distribution as they are injected into the blast wave from the interstellar medium.
 We take into account radiative and adiabatic cooling.

 To obtain the spectral energy distribution, at each time we convolve the synchrotron and SSC emissivity with the electron distribution.
 To compare the model with the LHAASO measurements, we integrate the flux over their reported time range.
-We vary the free parameters of the model (total energy $E_0$, intial Lorentz factor $\Gamma _0$, electron distribution index $s$, electron $\xi_e$ and magnetic field $\xi_B$ equipartition parameter) to match the observed LHAASO lightcurve (Tab. \ref{tab:SSC_model}).
+We vary the free parameters of the model (total energy $E_0$, initial Lorentz factor $\Gamma _0$, electron distribution index $s$, electron $\xi_e$ and magnetic field $\xi_B$ equipartition parameter) to match the observed LHAASO light curve (Tab. \ref{tab:SSC_model}).
 We do not perform a fit.
 Once we achieve an acceptable match to the LHAASO light curve, we integrate the model over the required time bin and derive the expected SED for the LAT energy range (Fig.~\ref{fig:SSC_SED_prediction}).